General FAQs

 You can clone a workflow by navigating to Definitions > Workflows and clicking on the "Clone" button towards the right end of the workflow name.

-You’ll get a confirmation window with the workflow name appended with numerical 1, where you can also rename the workflow and choose the required version if needed.
+You’ll get a confirmation window with the workflow name appended with numerical 1.
+In this window, you can also rename the workflow and choose the required version if necessary.